ix-ax/AXOpen/src/core/ctrl/README.md

 Step is an extension class of the CommandTask and provides the basics for the coordinated controlled execution of the task in the desired order based on the coordination mechanism used.

 Step contains the `Execute()` method so as its base class overloaded and extended by following parameters:

-[-] coord (mandatory): instance of the coordination controlling the execution of the step.
+- coord (mandatory): instance of the coordination controlling the execution of the step.
-[-] Enable (optional): if this value is `FALSE`, step body is not executed and the current order of the execution is incremented.
+- Enable (optional): if this value is `FALSE`, step body is not executed and the current order of the execution is incremented.
-[-] Description (optional): step description text describing the action the step is providing.
+- Description (optional): step description text describing the action the step is providing.

 Step class contains following public members:

- -Order: Order of the step in the coordination.
+- Order: Order of the step in the coordination.
 This value can be set by calling the method `SetStepOrder()` and read by the method `GetStepOrder()`.
- -StepDescription: step description text describing the action the step is providing.
+- StepDescription: step description text describing the action the step is providing.
 This value can be set by calling the `Execute()` method with `Description` parameter.
- -IsActive: if `TRUE`, the step is currently executing, or is in the order of the execution, otherwise `FALSE`.
+- IsActive: if `TRUE`, the step is currently executing, or is in the order of the execution, otherwise `FALSE`.
 This value can be set by calling the method `SetIsActive()` and read by the method `GetIsActive()`.
- -IsEnabled: if `FALSE`, step body is not executed and the current order of the execution is incremented.
+- IsEnabled: if `FALSE`, step body is not executed and the current order of the execution is incremented.
 This value can be set by calling the method `SetIsEnabled()` or  calling the `Execute()` method with `Enable` parameter and read by the method `GetIsEnabled()`.

 ## Sequencer